fkarg/fkarg.github.io/staged/brain-work.md

 ### Reducing Perceived Novelty
 Approaching something new as "it is just like `<other thing>`" reduces not only perceived novelty but also the required mental capacity to familiarize yourself with the new thing.
-Probably useful when being stressed or having otherwise limited capacity, or to make learning new things easier in general.
+Useful when being stressed or having otherwise limited capacity, or to make learning new things easier in general.

 ## Criticism